cyberyoung/awesome-stars/README.md

 ## C

+* [proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.
 * [os](https://github.com/minoca/os) - Minoca operating system
 * [386bsd](https://github.com/386bsd/386bsd) - 386BSD
 * [libraries](https://github.com/gozfree/libraries) - Basic libraries all written in c by gozfree, including network, event, config, log, hash, ipc, rpc, mem,  and so on